corretto/amazon-corretto-crypto-provider/README.md

 Whether you're using Maven, Gradle, or some other build system that also pulls packages from Maven Central, it's important to specify `linux-x86_64` as the classifier.
 You'll get an empty package otherwise.
+Note that ACCP will not be available for MacOS on Maven Central until 2.0 is released.

 Regardless of how you acquire ACCP (Maven, manual build, etc.) you will still need to follow the guidance in the [Configuration section](#configuration) to enable ACCP in your application.